newjersey/innovation.nj.gov/content/_projects/business-experience-initiative.md

 * With Business.NJ.gov, companies can now easily find the answer to any question they have, file critical forms, and get personalized recommendations – all in one convenient place.
 * With over three million site visits per year, Business.NJ.gov is the definitive starting point for New Jersey entrepreneurs.
 * With a Business.NJ.gov [account](https://navigator.business.nj.gov/), aspiring entrepreneurs can now develop personalized guides to starting their business, register their business and track their applications, find relevant funding opportunities, and get a personalized tax calendar.
-* By enabling data-sharing between agencies for the first time, we are consolidating dozens of forms and making them submittable through a single portal on  Business.NJ.gov.
+* By enabling data-sharing between agencies for the first time, OOI consolidated dozens of forms and made them submittable through a single portal on Business.NJ.gov.
 * Businesses can access a centralized customer service experience in real time using the Business.NJ.Gov live chat \- this allows businesses to get answers from experts and customer service representatives from multiple State agencies, alleviating the need to call several agencies.
 * At the start of the COVID-19 pandemic, OOI rapidly deployed a COVID-19 Business Information Hub to provide a definitive source for businesses on safety regulations, closures, financial assistance, and more.